johanncatalla/cpp-cheat-sheet/C++ Syntax.md

 }

 // This constructor calls the superclass (Polygon) constructor, but sets the length and width to a constant value
-// The explicit keyword is used to restrict the use of the constructor.
-See section below for more detail explicit Rectangle::Rectangle(const std::string &name) : Polygon(4, name) {
+// We already declared this as explicit in the header file so we don't need to redeclare Rectangle::Rectangle(const std::string &name) : Polygon(4, name) {
     this->length = 1;
     this->width = 1;
 }